rubyspch/Resources-for-Your-100-Days/resourcelist.md

 - [App Academy Open](https://open.appacademy.io/)
 - [Harvard CS50 Open](https://cs50.harvard.edu/x/2021/) -Introduction to the intellectual enterprises of computer science and the art of programming
 - [HTML DOM](https://htmldom.dev/) - Manage HTML DOM with vanilla JavaScript (simple code snippets / examples)
+- [Dev Docs](https://devdocs.io/) - A collection of language documentations that are searchable, well maintained and if you want it, available offline.

 <a name='coding-challenge-websites'/>